Why is Zone 2 training important

 - Going hard every workout will increase your risk of injury.
 Stress fractures and various tendinopathies will occur more frequently when overtraining.

-- Overtraining: Overtraining can be a problem for weekend warriors as well as professionals.
+- Overtraining can be a problem for weekend warriors as well as professionals.
 Some of you, maybe even most of you won’t be able to recognize that you are overtraining until it’s too late.
-I will discuss how causal runners and cyclists go off the rails later on.

 - Overtraining doesn’t necessarily result in sore muscles… it results in higher resting heart rates, higher basal body temperature, lower heart rate variability (HRV), and a gradual decline in your performance.
 At its worse, it starts to affect your mood, your immune system, and even your desire to exercise.
 Overtraining has ruined the career of many athletes.